Your 49 Week Old Baby

 Eleven months is a time of consolidation for many babies.
 They are refining what they can do before moving on to their next challenge.
 Your 49 week old baby might be crawling more confidently, standing more securely, saying a word or two more clearly, or eating with more skill.
 So many things to practise!

-You are now moving towards weaning your baby from formula and bottles at 12 months.
-Ideally, your 49 week old baby is now only having bottles at sleep times – usually before naps during the day, at bed-time and if he is resettling during the night.
+If your 49 week old baby is bottle fed, he is probably only having bottles around sleep times.
+This is usually before naps during the day, at bed-time and if he is resettling during the night.
 On waking and at meal times, he will have milk from a cup to replace bottles, and food has taken on a greater role than milk feeds at these times.

 Reducing the connection between bottles and sleep is the hardest part of weaning.
 It’s easier to begin with day-time sleeps.
 This will set a new routine which you can then pick up at night.
 Weaning from using a bottle as a sleep prop is about gradually reducing the amount of milk you offer, while at the same time aiming to end the feed before you settle your baby in his cot.